PaulHaeberli/QOImovie/README.md

 This uses the [QOI image format](https://github.com/phoboslab/qoi) to save sequences of images

-Only tested on M1 macOS, but it should work fine on all intel and arm machines.
+Tested on M1 macOS, but it should work fine on all Intel and Raspberry PI machines or any other little-endian achitectures.

+If you have a good solution for handling big-endian machines, please let me know.

 To make the program qoimdemo: